rspraymond/wp-discord/wp-discord/README.txt

 2. Activate the plugin using the `Plugins` menu in WordPress
 3. Go to Appearance -> Widgets
 4. Drag Widget into widget options
-5. Paste Widget ID found in your discord server at Server Settings -> Widget.
-Make sure "Enable Widget" is checked.
+6. Paste Widget ID found in your discord server at Server Settings -> Widget.
+Make sure "Enable Widget" is checked and that a instant invite channel is selected.
-6. Create a never ending invite link by going to the Discord Server -> Invite People (Link above Server Settings).
+7. (Optional) For best results.
+Create a never ending invite link by going to the Discord Server -> Invite People (Link above Server Settings).
 Not doing this could result in the Join Server link not working.

 == Screenshots ==

-1. Make sure to activate widget in discord and copy server id.
+1. Make sure "Enable Widget" is checked and that a instant invite channel is selected.
+Copy server id.
 2. Configure your widget
 3. Widget Display

 == Changelog ==

+= 0.2.3 =
+* Bug fixes for missing invite links.
+Adjust setup steps.

 = 0.2.2 =
 * Force widget box sizing for themes without it